techidaily/site-win11-tips/source/_posts/unlocking-the-secrets-of-mouse-controls-on-win11.md

 3. Scroll down and click on the **Mouse** option.
 ![Open Mouse Properties Using Settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/06/open-mouse-properties-using-settings.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9wiIVztRIqQ?si=GBgdwQ78k5hbeFDv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  You will only find some mouse settings on this page.
 The rest of them are clubbed under the Related Settings section which opens the Mouse Properties applet or redirects you to the Display or Accessibility section.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 4\.
 Using the Run Dialog Box